redbitcz/simpleshop-wp-plugin/readme.txt

 == Installation ==

 An installation of the SimpleShop WP plugin is free, quick and easy.
-Please see further information in [these instructions](https://podpora.redbit.cz/navod/video-simpleshop-plugin-instalace-wordpress/) (Czech language only).
+Please see further information at page [Instalace a propojení s webem](https://podpora.redbit.cz/navod/video-simpleshop-plugin-instalace-wordpress/) (Czech language only).

 == Screenshots ==
 1. Inserting a sales form
-2. Restricting access to the block content of a page - member sections
+2. Restricting access to the block content of a page – member sections
-3. Restricting access to the block content of a page - setting dates
+3. Restricting access to the block content of a page – setting dates
 4. Restricting access to the content of an entire page

 == Changelog ==